20037293/solar-power-38ee9/src/pages/faq.md

     section_id: header_section
     background_image: images/26a1.png
     headline: Policy of industry
-    subtitle: It is the plan of business how to run and grow the business
+    subtitle: It is the plan of business how to run and grow the business.
   - type: faq_section
     section_id: faq_section
     questions: